 The Group's share of its associates' post-acquisition gains or losses is recognised in the income statement and its share of their post-acquisition movements in reserves is recognised in reserves.
 The cumulative post-acquisition movements are adjusted against the carrying amount of the investment.
 When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognise any further losses, unless it has incurred obligations or made payments on behalf of the associate.
 Dividends received from associates are treated as a decrease of investment in the associate in the Group's consolidated statement of financial position and as dividend income in the Bank's unconsolidated income statement.

 Unrealised gains on transactions between the Group and its associates are eliminated to the extent of the Group's interest in the associate.

-ment of the assets transferred.
+Unrealised losses are also eliminated unless the transaction provides evidence of impairment of the assets transferred.
 The accounting policies of associates have been changed where necessary to ensure consistency with the policies adopted by the Group.